IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 ## Testing the authentication
 {: #custom-android-testing}
-After the Client SDK is initialized and a custom AuthenticationListener is registered, you can start making requests to your mobile backend.
+After the client SDK is initialized and a custom AuthenticationListener is registered, you can start making requests to your mobile backend.

 ### Before you begin
 {: #custom-android-testing-before}